taki0112/CASED-Tensorflow/README.md

 ```

 ### Data augmentation
-Not applied in code...
 If you want to do augmentation, see this [link](https://github.com/aleju/imgaug)

 * Affine rotate
 ```python